RyanSharp/billing-dashboard/README.md

 The application can register other platforms as 'clients' and those clients can have billing pages which they can then use to invoice clients (who would connect with oauth access granted from the client application).

 The platform offers feedback mechanisms, so that the client application can be totally removed from billing and invoicing conerns.
-By setting rules, this platform can issue callbacks to the client app dictating how service is affected for non-paying customers.
+By setting rules, this platform can issue callbacks to the client app dictating how service is affected for delinquent.

 ## Why
 I'm sure similar products exist with a much more extensive support, but I thought this would be fun, and I didn't want to pay for such services.
 It's very much a work in progress, no where near ready for deployment, it doesn't even compile yet (I mean, I'm even missing my node_modules and package.json).
 If you'd like to help out, message me and we can talk, right now I have no plans for how other people could get involved in this development.